Is There Pus In Milk & What Are The Health Risks?

 Health Risks In Dairy

-Dairy can be associated with a long list of health issues, varying from bone fractures and skin conditions, to cancer.
+Dairy can be associated with a long list of health issues, from skin conditions to cancer.
 In fact, the majority of the world’s population, particularly Black and Asian communities, are lactose intolerant and cannot properly digest dairy.
 Lactose intolerant people suffer bloating, cramps, and other digestive issues, yet because most people are convinced dairy is a healthy, nutritious food, they will never associate it with these symptoms.

 Milk Facts